 It didn't put me off though.
 I still adore wedding speeches because they feel like the crux of the occasion.
 Jerusalem has been sung before.
 The vows have been said before.
 But the speeches - they're original.
 And while they're spoken, the energy of the occasion is focused on the bride and groom.
-They're Brad and Angelina.
 They're who we want to hear about.

 OK, the father of the bride has paid for the occasion: it's fair enough he get a word.
 I like it when he starts a small tidal wave of goodwill by thanking the bit-part players in the event, but he must concentrate his eloquence on telling us why he loves his daughter.

-The best man introduces a delicious waft of naughtiness to the occasion.
-His speech marks the moment the event changes from the seriousness of the wedding to the wilderness of the party.
+The best man's speech introduces a delicious waft of naughtiness to the occasion.
+It marks the moment the event changes from the seriousness of the wedding to the wilderness of the party.
 To find humour, he needn't mention drugs or lap dancers.
 We want a character sketch of the groom.
 The best man should say what the groom's like and riff on it.

 'Tom is dependable.
 If he were a car, he'd be a Volvo.
 If he were summoned to war, he'd come in shiny shoes.'
 Guests adore detail and anecdote.

 When writing the speech, the best man should ask himself: What's the groom like?
 What's his favourite pastime?
 When is he most irritating?